 The LemonStand payments setup is fairly simple, and you can see all the details you need before you even start paying for a LemonStand account.
 They've added support for a lot of payment gateways over the years, and currently, support a whopping 95 gateways in over 100 countries, and also offer advanced features like recurring billing for all supported gateways.

 LemonStand isn’t all that detailed on how they keep sites secure, but in short, the company keeps copies of your site files on 36 different servers throughout the world and they never store customer data.

 The company also uses SSL encryption on every page your site, not just the checkout pages.
-Not to mention, the content delivery network is available to every customer no matter which plan you opt for.
+Not to mention, the content delivery network is available to every customer no matter which plans you opt for.